istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 - **Added** the `istio-agentgateway-waypoint` `GatewayClass` for deploying agentgateway as a waypoint.

 - **Added** `ALLOW_ANY_DYNAMIC_DNS` outbound traffic policy mode.
-When set in `meshConfig.outboundTrafficPolicy.mode`, plaintext HTTP requests to unknown destinations are forwarded via Envoy's Dynamic Forward Proxy, resolving hostnames from the Host header at request time.
-Non-HTTP traffic (TLS, raw TCP) continues to use PassthroughCluster.
+When set in `meshConfig.outboundTrafficPolicy.mode`, plaintext HTTP requests to unknown destinations are forwarded via Envoy's Dynamic Forward Proxy, resolving hostnames from the `Host` header at request time.
+Non-HTTP traffic (TLS and raw TCP) continues to use `PassthroughCluster`.
   Scoped to sidecar proxies only.
-Not supported in the Sidecar CRD.
+Not supported in the `Sidecar` CRD.
 Optional upstream TLS origination can be configured via `meshConfig.outboundTrafficPolicy.tls`.

 - **Added** support for `connectionSettings` in `ProxyConfig`, allowing configuration of listener buffer limits, HTTP timeouts, HTTP/2 settings, and path/header normalization.